 - Obtain a “Declaration of Major” form from the Registrar’ Office

-- Bring the completed “Declaration of Major” form to Dr. Howards in Greene 330 and obtain his signature.
+- Bring the completed “Declaration of Major” form to Dr. Boyer in Greene 330 and obtain a signature.

 - Take the signed “Declaration of Major” form back to the Registrar’s Office

 Additionally, you will need to closely examine the student record of classes to ensure that you will be able to finish all required course work prior to your intended date of graduation.